Michael L. Jennings

 Lab: (501) 296-1439

 My research is focused on the structure, function, and regulation of ion transport proteins.
 For many years we used the red blood cell chloride-bicarbonate exchange protein known as AE1 as a model system for studying coupled ion transport.
 Recently our interest shifted to a protein known as BTR1 that is related to AE1.
 Mutations in BTR1 cause a human condition called CHED (congenital hereditary endothelial dystrophy) of the cornea, which results in cloudy vision.
-BTR1 has been reported to be a boron transporter, but there is no direct evidence that it actually transports boron.
-We are in the process of determining whether BTR1 transports boron (and if not, determine what it does transport) and are preparing a mouse model of human CHED to try to understand the pathophysiology of this condition.
-This project is a collaboration with Mark D. Parker of Case Western Reserve University.
+BTR1 has been reported to be a boron transporter, but we have found no evidence that it transports boron.
+Instead it acts as a pH-regulated channel for H+/OH–.
+This project is a collaboration with Mark D. Parker of the University of Buffalo.

-Another current interest is in hydrogen sulfide (H2S) and sulfide ion (HS-) transport.
-Although there is considerable evidence for the importance of H2S as a signaling molecule, until recently there were no measurements of H2S or HS- transport through a mammalian cell membrane.
-I measured the rates of dissipation of pH gradients across the human red blood cell membrane and found that these rates are strongly accelerated by sub-mM concentrations of H2S/HS- .
-With the help of some mathematical modeling, the pH transients were used to quantify the permeability of both H2S and HS-.
-Sulfide ion is transported rapidly by the chloride transporter AE1 (about 1/3 as rapidly as chloride), and H2S penetrates the membrane rapidly by either diffusing through the bilayer or through an aquaporin.
-These measurements represent the first estimates of the permeation rates of H2S or HS- across a mammalian cell membrane.
+Another current interest is in hydrogen sulfide (H2S) and sulfide ion (HS–) transport.
+Although there is considerable evidence for the importance of H2S as a signaling molecule, until recently there were no measurements of H2S or HS– transport through a mammalian cell membrane.
+I measured the rates of dissipation of pH gradients across the human red blood cell membrane and found that these rates are strongly accelerated by low concentrations of H2S/HS–.
+With the help of some mathematical modeling, the pH transients were used to quantify the permeability of both H2S and HS–.
+Sulfide ion is transported rapidly by the Cl– transporter AE1 (about 1/3 as rapidly as Cl–), and H2S penetrates the membrane rapidly by either diffusing through the bilayer or through an aquaporin.
+These measurements represent the first estimates of the permeation rates of H2S or HS– across a mammalian cell membrane.

 Jennings, M.L.
 2013.
 Transport of hydrogen sulfide and hydrosulfide anion across the human red blood cell membrane.
-Rapid H2S diffusion and AE1-mediated Cl-/HS- exchange.
+Rapid H2S diffusion and AE1-mediated Cl–/HS– exchange.
 Am.
 J. Physiol.
 Cell Physiol.
-July 17 (Epub ahead of print).
+305: C941-C950.